G-Core/product-documentation/documentation/cloud/virtual-instances/volumes/about-volumes.md

 </tbody>
 </table>

-Snapshots and volume resize are not supported for **SSD Low-Latency** volumes.
+Snapshots and volume resizing are not supported for **SSD Low-Latency** volumes.

 For **High IOPS SSD**, and **Standard** volumes: